 Static stretching after exercise is a good idea.
 Your muscles are warm, your joints have been moving and this is the best time to work on flexibility.
 Hold each stretch for 20 to 30 seconds and focus on the areas that feel tight.

-Over time, regular static stretching actually improves both flexibility and strength.
+Over time, regular static stretching improves flexibility and can even support strength gains.
 It is just not the right tool immediately before high-intensity activity.

 A simple warm-up you can use today